the-turing-way/the-turing-way/book/website/communication/presentations/presentations-remote.md

 ## What to Expect from Speaking Invitation

-If you have recently published a research object (like a scientific paper, software, app, or blog), or if you are known for your expertise in your field, you likely get invited to give a talks at public forums, panels and conference sessions.
+If you have recently published a research object (like a scientific paper, software, app, or blog), or if you are known for your expertise in your field, you likely get invited to give talks at public forums, panels and conference sessions.
-It could also be something you do upon request, for example, for graduate schools where young researchers can learn from your research work and your career path.
+It could also be something you do upon request, for example, for graduate schools where young researchers can learn from your research work or career path.
 It is beneficial for your career progression as more people get to know you, learn about your work and establish collaborations.
 By giving talks at different insitutions and events you can receive timely feedback on your progress and improve the quality and impact of your research.
-For event organisers, having skilled experts delivering a talk can translate into the popularity of their events where participants are given opportunities to exchange ideas and advance their skills.
+For event organisers, inviting (relatively) known experts as speakers translates into the popularity of their events where participants are given opportunities to exchange ideas and advance their skills.

 ### Honoraria for Delivering a Talk

-> Honoraria essentially recognises speaker's work by recompensing for their time and expertise invested in developing and delivering a talk.
+> Honoraria recognises speaker's work by recompensing for their time and expertise invested in developing and delivering a talk.

 An invited talk is often expected to be delivered for free as it benefits both the organisers and the speakers.
 However, it is not a fair situation for all, especially when people have personal financial needs, or if they are self funded.